2015 Suffolk Coastal District Council election

-The 2015 Suffolk Coastal District Council election took place on 7 May 2015 to elect members of the Suffolk Coastal District Council in England.
-It was held on the same day as other local elections.
-This was the last election for Suffolk Coastal District Council.
+The 2015 Suffolk Coastal District Council election took place on 7 May 2015 to elect members of Suffolk Coastal District Council in Suffolk, England.
+This was on the same day as the 2015 general election and other local elections.

+The whole council was up for election on new ward boundaries, decreasing the number of seats by 13 to 42.

+This was the final election to Suffolk Coastal District Council before it was abolished and merged with Waveney to form East Suffolk District Council.
+The inaugural election to the new authority was held on 2 May 2019.